Lazurite glinting with pyrite and veins of calcite

 Reverie In Blue

-Raw blue of the powder paint on my first day in class
+Raw blue of paint on my first day in school

 rush of babbling cobalt from the factory's sluice

-spectral blue of woods in April and May
+spectral blue of woods in budding April and May

-Alice blue of congratulations on the birth of a son
+Alice blue congratulations, the birth of a son

-vial of Bristol blue glass, perfumed with ages past
+vial of Bristol glass, perfumed with past ages

 vault-of-heaven blue of Giotto in Padua

-Lapis lazuli of Rosary beads and deep Mysteries,
+Lapis lazuli beads and Mysteries of the Day